-IN WITNESS WHEREOF, the parties hereto have executed this Agreement on this day of , 2007.
+IN WITNESS WHEREOF, the parties hereto have executed this Agreement on this 1st day of MAY, 2015.

-Executed this day of , 2007, after receiving official approval by the Mayor and City Council and ratification by the Chapter's membership.
+Executed this 1st day of MAY, 2015, after receiving official approval by the Village President and Board of Trustees and ratification by the Chapter's membership.